LOADING ...

 See, we were protesting the

-That public weren't wheelchair accessible.
+That buildings weren't wheelchair accessible.

 Anyway, I look at it way--